SGordon13/Encrypted-File-Storage/README.md

 &emsp;&emsp;resulting filename will remove the 'ENC' prepend.  <br>

 The rsa demo is unrelated due to difficulties implementing, but to run you use this command: <br>
-&emsp;./rsaDemo/rsaDemo
+&emsp;./rsaDemo/rsaDemo  <br>
-&emsp;&emsp;You may adjust the message directly in the code.
+&emsp;&emsp;You may adjust the message directly in the code.  <br>
-&emsp;&emsp;The message must be at max 3 characters to function correclty due to its implementation.
+&emsp;&emsp;The message must be at max 3 characters to function correclty due to its implementation.  <br>